-There will always be something your goldfish will lack, a condition that will have to be held back in order to keep both your goldfish and tropical fish happy.
+You’ll have to make compromises to keep both your goldfish and tropical fish happy.

 - Maybe you can’t give your goldfish a complete nutritional diet because you also have to meet the needs of your tropical fish.

-- Maybe you can’t provide your goldfish with a powerful enough filter to reduce waste and maintain high oxygen levels because the filter would irritate sensitive tank mates.
+- Maybe you can’t provide your goldfish with a powerful enough filter to reduce waste and maintain high oxygen levels because the water flow would irritate sensitive tank mates.

 - Or maybe you can’t maintain the comfortable temperature conditions your goldfish prefer because your tropical fish are too sensitive to cooler temperatures.

-You might have been keeping goldfish and tropical fish together in the same tank for years, so you might think this article doesn’t apply to you.
+If you’ve been keeping goldfish and tropical fish together for years, you might think this article doesn’t apply to you.

 Think again.
-Your fish appear to be getting along fine, but what is really happening in that aquarium that you don’t know about?
+Your fish appear to be getting along fine, but what’s really happening in the aquarium that you don’t know about?

 8 Reasons Why You Shouldn’t Mix Goldfish and Tropical Fish

 - Goldfish and tropical fish have different temperature requirements.
-Goldfish are coldwater fish and prefer cooler temperatures than tropical species that like their water toasty warm.
-Many tropical fish require a water temperature of 72 to 85°F (22 to 29°C), while most goldfish prefer temperatures around 65°F (18°C).
+Goldfish – coldwater fish – prefer cooler temperatures around 65°F (18°C), while tropical species like their water toasty warm (72 to 85°F or 22 to 29°C).
 Yes, a goldfish can stand warmer temperatures temporarily (when they’re kept in a pond during summer months).
 But they won’t feel comfortable kept in warm water all the time.
-This is also true for tropical fish in cooler aquariums.
-If you try keeping tropical fish in cold water, they’ll just become lethargic and refuse to eat.
-One of the many benefits of keeping goldfish is that they don’t need a heater; most tropical species do.
+And if you try keeping tropical fish in cold water, they’ll just become lethargic and refuse to eat.
+One of the many benefits of keeping goldfish is that they don’t need a heater; most tropical tanks do.

 - Goldfish and tropical fish have different temperaments.
 Goldfish are peaceful, while many tropical fish can get very aggressive.
-Some fancy goldfish varieties also have long, flowing fins that other tropical species find amusing to nip on.
+Some fancy goldfish varieties also have long, flowing fins that other tropical species love nipping on.
 Since goldfish are rarely ever aggressive, it’s not uncommon for several smaller fish to bully larger goldfish.
 And if you have territorial fish in the aquarium (angelfish, for example), it’ll be a living nightmare for your goldfish.
 Your goldfish could become seriously hurt or even killed.

 - Goldfish and tropical fish have different disease tolerances.
-Some diseases affect certain fish differently than they do others.
-Since tropical fish are completely different species entirely, they are more tolerant to certain diseases (and vice versa).
-There’s a good possibility that your goldfish will get sick from a disease that won’t necessarily affect your tropical fish.
+Some diseases affect fish differently.
+Since tropical fish are a completely different species, there’s a good possibility that your goldfish will get sick from a disease that won’t necessarily impact your tropical fish.
 Goldfish also get diseases more readily under warmer temperatures than they would under cooler, more comfortable temperatures.

 - Goldfish and tropical fish have different diets.
-Without the right nutrients and quality goldfish care to thrive, your goldfish won’t reach their full potential.
+Without the right nutrients, your goldfish may not thrive.
 Many may even become malnourished, which can lead to all sorts of goldfish diseases.
-Goldfish require more fiber-rich foods in their diet to prevent constipation, which is very common in fancy varieties.
+Goldfish require more fiber-rich foods in their diet to prevent constipation (very common in fancy varieties).
 Young and fancy goldfish also require protein-rich foods to develop and grow.
 To top that off, goldfish are primarily plant-based and so need plenty of veggies.
 Since goldfish don’t have “true” stomachs, they often run into digestion problems.
-Tropical food is harder for your goldfish to digest than food specially formulated for goldfish.
+Tropical food is harder for goldfish to digest than food specially formulated for goldfish.

 - Goldfish are ravenous eaters.
 Goldfish won’t think twice before gobbling up every morsel of food you drop into the tank – and greedily pushing aside slower fish that stand in their way.
 Unlike bettas, goldfish aren’t picky at all.
-And because they feed so quickly and thoroughly, tropical fish (especially the smaller ones) won’t stand a chance during feeding time.
-What’s more, goldfish especially love aquatic plants.
-So if you have a heavily planted aquarium, be prepared to replace many of your plants on a regular basis (of course, there are certain types of plants your goldfish are less likely to touch as well).
+And because they feed so quickly and thoroughly, some tropical fish (especially the smaller ones) won’t stand a chance during feeding time.

 - Goldfish are messy.
-One of the major reasons why goldfish are kept in larger tanks is because, after their size, they excrete lots of waste that can quickly pollute a smaller aquarium.
+Goldfish excrete lots of waste that can quickly pollute a smaller aquarium (which is why they’re kept in large tanks).
 Most tropical fish don’t need the extra space goldfish do and so are usually content in smaller aquariums.
-And because most tropical tanks have filtration systems that can’t keep up with the high levels of waste your goldfish excrete, you’ll soon find yourself with devastating and dangerous ammonia spikes that can cause serious problems – even killing your fish.
+And because many tropical tanks have filtration systems that can’t keep up with the high levels of waste your goldfish excrete, you’ll soon find yourself with devastating and dangerous ammonia spikes that can cause serious problems – even killing your fish.

 - Goldfish are very large compared to many tropical fish species.
 Most fancy goldfish varieties grow up to 6 or 7 inches long (15 or 18 centimeters), while common and comet goldfish can grow to a foot long (30 centimeters) and even more.
-Tropical fish tend to stay small, though there are exceptions.
-By the time your goldfish reach adulthood, many of your tropical fish will turn into tasty treats.
-And even before adulthood, some goldfish may decide to eat their lovely tropical inhabitants.
+Though there are exceptions, tropical fish tend to stay small.
+By the time your goldfish reach adulthood, your tropical fish may turn into tasty snacks.

-- Goldfish are social creatures.
+- Goldfish love the company of other goldfish.
 While goldfish don’t form very tight schools like neon tetras, they are still quite social and like to be around other goldfish.
 In fact, you may notice that your goldfish stick together and will often follow one another around the aquarium.
 Even so, certain goldfish varieties still shouldn’t be mixed; goldfish do best when they’re with other goldfish similar in size and shape.